quisquous/cactbot/README.md

     [ui/test/test.html](ui/test/test.html) is a good place to start to make sure everything is set up properly.

 For more instructions about adding and configuring cactbot overlays, see the [Adding Overlay Modules](#adding-overlay-modules) section.

-### Potential errors and workarounds

-If you get an error in the OverlayPlugin console similar to `Exception in SendFastRateEvents: Method not found: 'Void RainbowMage.HtmlRenderer.Renderer.ExecuteScript(System.String)'.` then you are still using the RainbowMage version of OverlayPlugin.
-You need to upgrade to the latest x64 full version of the [ngld OverlayPlugin](https://github.com/ngld/OverlayPlugin/releases/latest) instead.

-If you get an error in the OverlayPlugin console similar to `System.MissingMethodException: Method not found: '!!0[] System.Array.Empty()` then you have installed the wrong .NET framework version.
-Please install the [.NET Framework](https://www.microsoft.com/net/download/framework) version 4.6.1 or above.

-If you get a [CAS policy](https://blogs.msdn.microsoft.com/drew/2009/12/23/xunit-and-td-net-fixing-the-attempt-was-made-to-load-an-assembly-from-a-network-location-problem/) error on starting the OverlayPlugin, such as `An attempt was made to load an assembly from a network location which would have caused the assembly to be sandboxed in previous version of the .NET Framework.` then this means that you have forgotten to unblock some/all of your DLLs (either OverlayPlugin or cactbot).
-First, stop ACT.
-Then, unblock everything; the easiest way is to unblock the original zip file and re-extract rather than unblocking every file individually.
-Finally, restart ACT again.

-If you get an overlay plugin error similar to `Error: (overlay): Exception in SendFastRateEvents: Could not load file or assembly 'FFXIV_ACT_Plugin, Version=(version), Culture=neutral, PublicKeyToken=null' or one of its dependencies.
-The system cannot find the file specified.` then you likely need to unblock the ffxiv plugin.
-See the instructions above for unblocking DLLs.

-If triggers or pieces of the UI do not work, ensure that "Disable Parsing from Network Data" is **not** checked in the FFXIV plugin settings.
-Network data is required for accurate trigger timing.

 ## Building from source